-The monitoring of cod catches made on Swedish tour boats operating in the Sound between Denmark and Sweden started in 2011 and is an ongoing annual survey since then.
+The monitoring of cod catches made on Swedish tour boats operating in the Sound (ICES sub-basin 23) between Sweden and Denmark started in 2011 and is an ongoing annual survey since then.
 The Sound was chosen for this monitoring study as it was, and still is, considered the only area with significant Swedish recreational tour boat fishing for cod.
 The captains report the number of fishing trips (usually 1-3 per day) and cod catch from each fishing trip during the entire year.

-In 2015, nine out of the thirteen Swedish tour boats that operated in the Sound reported their catches.
+In 2016, eight out of the twelve Swedish tour boats that operated in the Sound reported their catches.
 The table below gives the number of fishing trips and catches of cod in kg as reported by the captains.
-The four boats not reporting catches were given the monthly mean of number of trips and monthly catch of the nine reporting boats.
+The four boats not reporting catches were given the monthly mean of number of trips and monthly catch of the eight reporting boats.
 No independent controls of weights (nor length measurements) were carried out on board the boats.
-The Swedish tour boats caught 215 ton cod that should be compared to the 493 ton caught by the commercial boats.
+The Swedish tour boats caught 190 ton cod that should be compared to the 448 ton caught by the commercial fishing fleet.
 The tour boat catch made up 30 % of total catch (tour boat catch + commercial catch).
-It should be noted that a large fishing for cod occurs from private recreational boats.
-That fishing is not being monitored but has been estimated elsewhere to be larger than the tour boat fishing.
-If so, the total recreational fishing for cod may make up over 60 % of the total fishing mortality of cod in the Sound.
+It should be noted that a large fishing for cod also occurs from private recreational boats and from the shoreline in this area (analyses indicates that tour boats represent approximately 25 % of the total recreational fishing sector in the Sound).